lauzikaite/r-novice-gapminder/_episodes/17-example-dataset.md

-Once data is loaded into R, let's evualuate its quality.
+Once data is loaded into R, let's evaluate its quality.

 > ## Challenge 2
 >